Neonatal Bilirubin External Quality Assessment

 Flexible programme options are available to suit all laboratory budgets.
 The option to register up to five instruments per programme (volume permitting) at no extra cost for comparative performance assessment

-RIQAS programmes are accredited to ISO/IEC 17043:2010 “Conformity Assessment – General Requirements for Proficiency Testing” which is accepted by national and international accreditation bodies.
+RIQAS is accredited to ISO/IEC 17043:2010 “Conformity Assessment – General Requirements for Proficiency Testing” which is accepted by national and international accreditation bodies.
+Please see accreditation schedule for additional information.

 Expansive Peer Group Database